hoAlimoradi/AndroidSecurity/README.md

 In essence, Android's layered architecture allows for a structured approach to mobile OS management, development, and user interaction, ensuring efficiency, scalability, and a vast realm of capabilities.

+## Linux Kernel

+The **Linux Kernel** is the bedrock upon which the entire Android system is built.
+It plays a crucial role in the Android architecture for the following reasons:

+- :construction: **Foundation of the Android Platform**: At the very core of Android, the Linux Kernel provides fundamental system functionalities like process management, memory management, and device management.

+- :bridge_at_night: **Abstraction Layer**: It offers a consistent interface, ensuring that software components can operate irrespective of the specificities of the underlying hardware.
+This abstraction enables Android to run on a myriad of devices, from phones and tablets to TVs and cars.

+By bridging the gap between hardware and software, the Linux Kernel ensures the smooth operation of the Android ecosystem, no matter the device.